First impressions count.

 There is no rush.

-2. Stand Out from the Get-go
+2. Stand Out From The Get-Go

 Forget about what the others do or how your parents did it.
 Grabbing an investor or stakeholder's attention means you need to do things differently in this day and age.
+You need to show them that you are a trailblazer in your field and impress them with innovation and creativity.
+As business expert Steven Jeffes wrote: “Innovation is the unrelenting drive to break the status quo and develop anew where few have dared to go.”

 What is holding you back from starting your executive summary with an interesting quote relating to your proposal?
+Or an intriguing statistic that highlights why your small business is filling an important gap in the market?

-3. Define the Problem
+3. Define The Problem

 Your team's findings are crucial.
 Include your research highlights, competitor analysis, and the problems and goals your business proposal aims to address.
+You also want to highlight the fact that you have a proposed solution to the problem or problems.
+This solution part will come in the next section, however from the very start you want to remind potential clients that you have the solution.

 - What is the problem, and what is it solving?